 Recipe by Jsikes

-"Hard cooked eggs are stuffed with a creamy blend of mayonnaise, Dijon mustard and rice wine vinegar.
-Dill weed and garlic powder add a delightful flavor."
+"Hard-cooked eggs are stuffed with a creamy blend of mayonnaise, Dijon mustard and rice wine vinegar.
+Fresh dill and garlic powder add a delightful flavor."

 Hmm.
 None of these ingredients are on sale today.